HaowenWeiJohn/haowenweijohn.github.io/_publications/2024-08-14-VirtualVitality.md

 **Additional Notes:**
-You could refer to my Master's thesis for more details on this project.
+Detailed insights into this project can be found in my Master's thesis.
+The paper is currently under review for CHI 2025.